tidepool-org/data-model/device-data/types/basal/temp.md

 See [`rate`](./scheduled.md#rate) on the `scheduled` basals documentation for discussion of significant digits and rounding on basal rate values.

+Also note that when ingesting data through the legacy jellyfish ingestion API, providing a `rate` is optional *as long as a `percent` and [`suppressed`](#suppressed) with its own `rate` are also provided*.
+In the new platform APIs, we are shifting the burden of calculating the `rate` of a percentage-programmed temp basal to the uploading client.
+(Most, if not all, insulin pump manufacturers provide the `rate` directly in their raw data models anyway.)

 <!-- end rate -->

 * * * * *